2019 Tournament Schedule

 The Captain can pick a 1st mate from his crew to represent him or her at the weigh-in.
 This person must also be a member in good standing prior start of the tournament.
 Captain will notify the Tournament Director of the person that will be that 1st mate.

-2. A $25.00 entry fee must be paid before the start of the tournament weigh-in.
-If a Captain doesn’t pay after entering the tournament then that Captain will not be able to enter any other FRVS/EMSA tournaments.
+2. A $40.00 entry fee must be paid before the start of the tournament weigh-in.
+If a Captain doesn’t pay after entering the tournament then that Captain will not be able to enter any other EMSA tournaments and may jeopardize their club membership.

 3. All tournaments will be pre-registration tournaments.
-Pre-registration can be done by mail, e-mail or phone call to the Tournament Director.
+Pre-registration can be done by mail, e-mail, the EMSA Web Site or phone call to the Tournament Director.
 Channel 68 is to be used for the start of all tournaments and to relay rule changes or information concerning the tournament.

-4. ONLY the winning boat Captain must be a member of the FRVS or EMSA prior to start of tournament to collect boat winnings.
-Prize money will be sent by mail after verifying Captains membership is in good standing.
+4. ONLY the winning boat Captain must be a member of the EMSA prior to start of tournament to collect boat winnings.
+Prize money will be sent by mail or paid after the tournament results are announced after verifying Captains membership is in good standing.
 We encourage all boat crew’s to become members on their own to help us with the great fisheries that they just enjoyed. ( Note if the Captain is using a 1st mate to represent him or her then the Mate needs to be a member prior start of the tournament)

 5. Points will be awarded as follows: 10 points per fish, 1 point per pound.